 Which is why I call this low-carb leftover chicken recipe our family’s original one-pot wonder.

-(Though now that I think about it, it is similar to my Southern New Year’s Day dinner skillet that has chicken, collard and black-eyed peas.)
+(Though now that I think about it, it is similar to my Southern New Year’s Day dinner skillet that has chicken, collard and black-eyed peas.
+And I've since made a leftover Thanksgiving edition: one pot turkey and white beans with spinach is fast and delicious.)

 But this recipe is kind-of my Dad’s go-to dinner if my Mom is out for the night.
 It’s simple, it’s quick and it has two of his favorite things: chicken and spinach. 💚